w3bdesign/firestore-ecommerce/README.md

-# firestore-ecommerce
+# Security rules example for Firestore

-Security rules example for Firestore
+See firestore.rules